ZetaPhase/BetaGo/README.md

 Servers are located in `Server/` in the repository.

-Right now, there are 2 server implementations in place.
+Right now, there are 3 server implementations in place.

+- A prototype Python base http server, using flat file storage (logic completed) inefficient
 - A Python server built with Flask, using SQLite as a backend
 - An ASP.NET Core server that uses LiteDB (MongoDB-like database) as a backend

-For now, we're still using the Python server, but plan to eventually replace it with the ASP.NET Core server for scalability and performance.
+For now, we're still using the Python server, but plan to eventually replace it with flask server and sqlite for convenience and simplicity or use ASP.NET Core server for scalability and performance.

 ## Quick Start For Developers